 Research Webzine of the KAIST College of Engineering since 2014

-Fall 2024 Vol. 23An efficient microbial process to produce benzyl acetate, a jasmine-scented compound, from glucose was developed by systems metabolic engineering and a delayed co-culture strategy.
+Spring 2025 Vol. 24An efficient microbial process to produce benzyl acetate, a jasmine-scented compound, from glucose was developed by systems metabolic engineering and a delayed co-culture strategy.

 Benzyl acetate, a compound known for its sweet aroma reminiscent of jasmine, is extensively used in the manufacture of cosmetics, food, and beverages.
 Traditionally, this compound is either extracted from flowers or chemically synthesized from petroleum derivatives.
 However, both methods present challenges—extraction from flowers is unable to meet the high global demand, and chemical synthesis is unsustainable due to its reliance on non-renewable petroleum and the consumer preference for ‘natural flavors’.